dicekillsyou161/ebird_checklist_media/README.md

 - Posts at most 50 photos per command (one message each) and links the checklist for the rest; fetches at most 400 via pagination.
 Large batches post gradually as Discord's rate limits allow.
-- Public media only — a hidden checklist comes back as "no public photos".
+- Public media only; a hidden checklist comes back as "no public photos".
-- Rarities still pending eBird regional review are included (`unconfirmed=incl` — the search index omits them by default) and marked "⚠️ Unconfirmed".
+- Rarities still pending eBird regional review are included (`unconfirmed=incl` ; the search index omits them by default) and marked "⚠️ Unconfirmed".
 - Photos are © their photographers, archived by the Macaulay Library.
 The bot links and embeds rather than copying; keep usage within the [Cornell Lab terms of use](https://www.birds.cornell.edu/home/terms-of-use/).